algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 # 8. Conclusion

-The client helped us by creating a github page for showing how FABGen and creating a binding would work.
+The client helped us by giving us leads on how to work on the project.
+Indeed, they gave us a link to a github page for showing how FABGen and creating a binding would work.

 We want to thank the stakeholders, Harfang 3D, and particularly François Gutherz and Emmanuel Julien, for giving us details for the project.